athuan/NMT-UET/README.md

 - Contact to @thuannm or @hien-v to install special libraries required root permission.
 - [Follow this instruction to set up the server](./Instructions/ResourcesAndTools.md)

+## Accessing the server from many computers
+- You can use [this tutorial](I am writing, calm down) to login to server from many computers.

 Have fun! :heartpulse: